 Dr Thomas Kemeny

-Beyond his academic research, Tom has advised governments and NGOs on issues of regional and international development, including the Organisation for Economic Co-operation and Development (OECD), the U.S. Economic Development Administration (EDA) and the World Bank.
+Tom serves as an Associate Editor for the journal Regional Studies, and sits on the Editorial Board of the Journal of Economic Geography.
+He has advised governments and NGOs on issues of regional and international development, including the Organisation for Economic Co-operation and Development (OECD), the U.S. Economic Development Administration, and the World Bank.

 BUSM028 MNCs & Global Business